This post may contain affiliate links. Please read our disclosure policy.

 eggs benedict on a plate with the egg yolk dripping down the sides of the bread.

-Enoy your Eggs Benedict with a variety of tasty sides to complete the meal.
-Pair it with crispy Hash Browns or savory Smashed Potatoes for a heartier meal.
-A fresh Tomato Salad can add a light, refreshing contrast, while a side of sweet and fruity Ambrosia perfectly complements the rich flavors of the dish.
+Enjoy your Eggs Benedict with a delicious side dish to round out the meal.
+Try crispy Hash Browns or savory Smashed Potatoes for a hearty option.
+A fresh Tomato Salad adds a light, refreshing contrast, while sweet and fruity Ambrosia balances the rich flavors perfectly.

-• Fresh Flavors, Fast: Forget complicated cooking!
-Poached eggs, toasted muffins, and a quick hollandaise come together in no time.
+• Quick and Flavorful: Poached eggs, toasted muffins, and homemade hollandaise come together fast—no complicated steps.

 a close up of an eggs benedict smothered in hollandaise sauce.